cclem00/reading-notes/102/class-05.md

 - New feautures are created or added depending on user interest or if a particular browser wants certain capability.
 - CSS is constantly developing
 - Older websites with CSS should always work with new CSS developments.

+## Things I want to know more about
+- Are there certain properties that work better with each other then others
+- What are the limits for collaboration between the different modules